NetherlandsDonut/MaladathChronicles/README.md

 v0.7.14
  18.04.25 Made available elite align itself with the progress bar
-          Fixed locations not unlocking in instances when defeating the elite
+          Fixed locations not unlocking in instances when defeating the elite v0.7.15
+ 19.04.25 Fixed not being able to progress in sites with randomly chosen boss from a pool
+          Adjusted word wrap
+v0.7.16
+ 20.04.25 Simplified drawing process of the menu bar
+          Made wings appear differently from normal areas inside instances Added stat and masteries explanation.
+Added colors for damage types v0.7.17
+ 21.04.25 Added Wrath spell
+          Fixed resource bars not drawing properly with trinkets and different action bar sets Fixed Valley of Trials not having background Fixed buff tooltips not closing on mouse exit 22.04.25 Changed damage on weapons into Power modifier which is used to multiply all types of damage and healing v0.7.18
+ 23.04.25 Created talent trees for Rogue and Hunter
+          Small changes to Druid trees
+v0.7.19
+ 24.04.25 Transportation is now available for areas
+          Added a ship to Feathermoon Stronghold
+          If a non human player moves first during combat the cursor now properly appears Added a lot of icons for rogue abilities Player can now unlearn talents on the spot v0.7.20
+ 25.04.25 Fixed that encountering a rare enemy meant fighting two copies of it
+          Recommended level for areas is now calculated separately for different sides Hotkeys can now be set not to close tooltips Added a bunch of lacking portraits
+          Added a possibility of a common encounter being locked to a specific side Added many new sites to Barrens, Stonetalon Mountains, Ashenvale, Feralas, Darkshore and one lacking to Stromgarde Ruins. v0.7.21
+ 26.04.25 Added beast taming
 ```
 </details>